 When speaking with the teacher, do so calmly.
 Provide as much detail about times and locations of the bullying behavior as possible.
 Ask the teacher to partner with you to resolve the issue.
 Ask the teacher if there are behaviors you can address with your child that may help to make things easier.

-The teacher can be expected to monitor the emotional climate of his or her classroom.
+Parents should expect the teacher to monitor the emotional climate of his or her classroom.
 They should provide a safe environment for your child.
 The teacher cannot be expected to see and respond to every incident of bullying behavior in the course of a school day.
-So much bullying behavior is intentionally hidden from adult view.
+So many kids intentionally hide bullying behavior from adult view.

 However, when alerted to a concern, the teacher can be expected to proactively respond, in terms of reviewing class-wide rules against bullying behavior, changing seating arrangements in order to discourage bullying interactions and to monitor partner and group work assignments so as not to inadvertently create undue exposure to victimization for the student experiencing bullying behavior.